aniray2908/satellite-esg-risk-engine/assets/README.md

 # Role in the Framework

-The `assets/` directory represents the **data backbone** of the Satellite-Based Exposure Scoring Framework.
+The `assets/` directory functions as the **data backbone of the project**.

 It provides:

-- Satellite-derived exposure observations
+- satellite-derived exposure observations
-- Feature engineering inputs
-- Visualization outputs
+- feature-engineered modeling datasets
-- Versioned datasets for modeling experiments
+- visualization artifacts used for interpretation

-These artifacts connect the **geospatial extraction layer** with the **statistical modeling and machine learning layers** of the project.
+These artifacts connect the **geospatial extraction layer** with the **statistical modeling and machine learning layers** of the exposure scoring framework.